PokemonAutomation/SwSh-Arduino/Documentation/HowToUse.md

 This is recommended for the Arduino.
 If you have Teensy, you should use the Teensy loader application instead.

-Go into the folder "DeviceSource", then you need to run the "!FlashUnix.sh" script:
+Go into the folder "DeviceSource", then you need to run the "00-FlashUnix.sh" script:

 **Mac:**
 1. Open Terminal
 2. Type `bash ` (with a trailing space!)
 Do not hit enter after entering this.
-3. Drag from finder the “!FlashUnix.sh” script into the Terminal Window.
+3. Drag from finder the "00-FlashUnix.sh" script into the Terminal Window.
 4. Press enter.

 **Linux:**
 1. Open a terminal.
-2. cd into the same path as the "!FlashUnix.sh" script.
+2. cd into the same path as the "00-FlashUnix.sh" script.
-3. Type `bash !FlashUnix.sh`
+3. Type `bash 00-FlashUnix.sh`
 4. Press enter.

 Once you run the script, it will prompt you for: